Is love then sparked by but a simple smile,

 A fancied web there to sound wit enthrall

-There so to hobble, trussed by one’s own mind?
+And so entangle, trussed by one’s own mind?

 It is but pleasured bonds that bind me so